 The shelves of Sibley’s West are inspired by what the owners found absent from some other traditional Phoenix gift stores: Good-looking gifts from local craftsmen.
 They skip the overseas souvenirs in favor of arts and crafts, food items such as salsas, hot sauce, prickly pear sweets, and apparel produced in the state.
 Shop a selection of State Forty Eight tees, or decorate the tree with hand-painted beauties from Southwest Ornaments.

-While not a brick-and-mortar store, this weekly Saturday farmer’s market in the heart of downtown is your best bet to fill up a basket of locally-made food products.
-The open-air setup touts everything from beef to bouquets to tamales and more on-the-spot eats, but you can also grab local aromatherapy products, jewelry and pottery, succulents and other crafts to take home.
+While not a brick-and-mortar store, this weekly Saturday farmer’s market in the heart of downtown is your best bet to fill up a basket of locally made food products.
+The open-air setup touts everything from beef and bouquets to teas and tamales, plus on-the-spot eats from local food truck and pop-ups.
+You can also grab local aromatherapy products, jewelry and pottery, succulents and other crafts to take home.
+Find this market on Facebook and Instagram for vendor information, additional details and seasonal updates.